nus-cs3281/2023/students/ckcherry23/knowledge.md

 commits in the report.
 Previously, we were using the `--no-merges` flag to remove all merges from the report.
 However, simply removing this flag did not help in including all the merge commits in the new report.
 This may be because git continues to simplify “uninteresting” merges in the default mode.
-Finally, the use of `--full-history` helped include all commits without merging any same content commits together. `git log`also had to option to format its output with a `<format-string>`, and this formatted output makes it easy for us to parse the results and generate our repository analysis reports.
+Finally, the use of `--full-history` helped include all commits without merging any same content commits together. `git log` also had to option to format its output with a `<format-string>`, and this formatted output makes it easy for us to parse the results and generate our repository analysis reports.

-**1.9.2 Spoofing**
+**1.9.2 Spoofing for Good**

 I was surprised by how easy it is to commit as someone else using Git as long as one has write access.
-I had to make use of this technique when I had to create a test commit, but only commits from a selected group of users were part of the Cypress test dashboard.
+I had to make use of this technique when I had to create a test commit.
+Only commits from a selected group of users is part of the Cypress test dashboard, so I [spoofed](https://github.com/reposense/RepoSense/commit/ffbc714a11c39fae870d1ea994ce200008c63756) one of these users such that the commit to test appears on the test dashboard.

 ---